syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when either argument is non-numeric.
+'#VALUE!'-occurs when either argument is non-numeric.

-#VALUE!-occurs when any argument is non-numeric.
+'#VALUE!'-occurs when any argument is non-numeric.

-#NUM!-occurs when f degFreedom &lt; 1 or degFreedom &gt; 10^10.
+'#NUM!'-occurs when f degFreedom &lt; 1 or degFreedom &gt; 10^10.

 #### F.Dist